BleuBleu/FamiStudio/Docs/docs/export.md

 ## FamiTracker Text

 You can export songs to FamiTracker using their Text Export format.
+This is only available in the desktop version.

 ![](images/ExportFamiTracker.png#center)